golemfactory/golem-docs/src/pages/docs/creators/index.md

 ---
 title:
 pageTitle: Golem Docs.
-How to you want to create?
+How do you want to create?
 description:
 type: design
 ---